mandafischer/mandafischer.github.io/publications.md

 **Fischer, M.**, Moscovitch, M., Keisuke, F., & Alain, C. (submitted).
 Ready for Action: Directed attention at encoding facilitates covert response preparation.

-**Fischer, M.**, Moscovitch, M., & Alain, C. (in prep).
-Parietal source-localized alpha-band power facilitates memory-guided attention in real-world sound-clips.

-**Fischer, M.**, Moscovitch, M., & Alain, C. (in prep).
-An ERP marker for memory-guided attention: Attention at learning modulates implicit memory for real-world soundscapes at retrieval.

-**Fischer, M.**, Moscovitch, M.,&  Alain, C. (in prep).
-Lasting memory-guided attention: Memory representations that are robust to time and frequency changes.

-**Fischer, M.**, Guastavino, C., & McAdams, S. (in prep).
-The role of timbre in orchestral stratification: Examining the complex intersection of auditory perception, attention, and art.